Spanish Legion: Uniforms

 Legionaire on parade wearing the sage-green dress and the chapiri sidecap.

 Legionaire in Iraq wearing Spanish army desert camouflage.

 From its establishment the legion was noted for its plain and simple style of dress, in contrast to the colourful dress uniforms worn by the Peninsular regiments of the Spanish Army until the overthrow of the Monarchy in 1931.
 This was part of the cult of austerity favoured by a unit that considered itself on more or less continual active service.

 The modern legion has the same camouflage dress for active service and ordinary duties as the rest of the Spanish Army but retains the unique, sage green Tropical Uniform for semi-formal barrack dress and as the basis of Legion parade uniform.
 Perhaps the most distinctive feature of the modern legion uniform is the khaki "gorrillo" cap or "chapiri", with red hanging tassel and piping.

-Contrary to usual military practice, Legionaries are allowed to sport beards and are permitted to wear their uniforms, both traditional and service, open at the chest.
+Contrary to usual military practice, Legionaries are allowed to sport well-groomed full beards, evident tattoos, and are permitted to wear their uniforms, both traditional and service, open at the chest.